 Municipal and community buildings Municipal and community buildings

-Capital project: Construction of new sustainable municipal and community buildings
+Capital project: Construction of new sustainable municipal buildings

-Available funding: Commission and construct a new high-efficiency municipal or community building.
+Funding to commission and construct a new high-efficiency, municipal building.

 Maximum Award